-6.1.5 Hypoxaemia-related outcomes - in post-intervention only
+6.1.5 Hypoxaemia-related outcomes - only in intervention arms

 6.1.5.1 Proportion of children with severe, moderate and mild hypoxaemia, adjusted for sites at high altitude

 Hypoxaemic children will be summarised disaggregated by groups based on the following SpO2 values ranges: SpO2 < 90%, 90% ≤ SpO2 < 92% and 92% ≤ SpO2 < 94%.
 All children recruited will be in the denominator.